choijaewon959/group8-a5/README.md

 # Assigment 5: Testing & CI in Financial Engineering

-- **Duration:** ~5–6 hours
-- **Focus:** Unit tests, coverage, and CI for a minimal daily-bar backtester (PnL is *not* the goal—engineering discipline is).

----

-## 🎯 Learning Objectives

-* Design testable components (data loader, strategy, broker, backtester).
-* Write focused unit tests with `pytest`, fixtures, and mocks.
-* Measure and enforce coverage (target ≥90%) and keep tests fast.
-* Wire up GitHub Actions to run tests + coverage on every push/PR.

----

-## 📘 What You’ll Build

 A tiny daily backtester with:

 * **PriceLoader:** returns a `pandas.Series` of prices for a single symbol (use synthetic data for tests).